-In 2011 Marvel rebooted their Ultimate Comics line set on an alternate Earth, and Peter Parker became surplus to requirement.
-Instead Miles Morales became Spider-Man, and this first volume is a leisurely origin story introducing us to Miles, his family and friends, and his first, faltering steps as Spider-Man.
+In 2011 Marvel rebooted their alternate Earth Ultimate Comics line, and Peter Parker became surplus to requirement.
+Instead Miles Morales became Spider-Man, and this is a leisurely origin story introducing us to Miles, his family and friends, and his first, faltering steps as Spider-Man.

 Youth is accentuated by Sara Pichelli’s art.
 She designs a younger looking teenager.
 You can believe he’s thirteen when first bitten by the spider, and the same applies to his friends.
 Even more convincingly you can still believe Miles is a small thirteen when he puts on a Spider-Man costume toward the end of the book.
 Beyond that Pichelli fills in the details around the cast, providing them with proper breathing environments, be that Miles’ best friend’s bedroom, New York as viewed from the rooftops, or the inside of Norman Osborn’s laboratory as featured in a great few opening pages.